+Ever wondered what dancing in Costa Rica looks like?
 Costa Rica’s central geographical location and colonial history have resulted in a varied musical culture that incorporates elements from North and South America and the Caribbean islands.
 Popular dance music includes tropical Latin rhythms such as salsa, merengue, bolero, and cumbia.
 Cumbia is perhaps the most commonly heard dance rhythm and Costa Ricans have their own way of dancing it.
-It originated in Colombia’s Caribbean coastal region and Panama and began as a courtship dance practiced among the African population and was later mixed with Amerindian steps and European and African instruments and musical characteristics.
+It originated in Colombia’s Caribbean coastal region and in Panama as a courtship dance practiced among the African population, and was later mixed with Amerindian steps as well as European and African instruments and musical characteristics.
 Drums and other percussion instruments create the beat, which plays out in a 4/4 rhythm structure of long-short-short-long.

 Costa Ricans make this dance all their own and call how they dance it swing criollo.
 This swing mixes elements of the Lindy hop and jive to create bouncy steps and small kicks that are danced in a circle of complex footwork and fancy spins.
 This dance style is very Costa Rican and a source of national pride.